-most vulnerable children and

-families.

-nendations include:

-- rove Reasonable Efforts and

-d Safety and Removal

-ision-Making

-• rm of the Child Welfare

-• icy Process

-• rm of the Court Process

-IV.
-Ensi ıre Meaningful

-Repr resentation and Voice in the

-Proc cess from the Initiation of

-Proc ceedings

-ction, Retention, Training,

-Ongoing Professional

-elopment for all Stakeholders

-VI.
-Impr rove Public Education about

-the S System

-VII.
-Coll aboration for Systemic

-Over rarching Reform

-In the secon d phase of the Commission's

-work, the re commendations and

-implementa tion strategies have been

-used as a ro ad map for stakeholders to

-work togeth er to make each one a reality.

-Under the g uidance of the U.S.

-Department of Justice's Office of Justice

-Programs D iagnostic Center,

-workgroups and committees have been

-convened to engage in strategic action

-planning for each recommendation's

-implementa tion.

-While these recommendations were

-developed f or Clark County, the

-Commission n considered data from the

-entire state a and national-level research

-about evider nce-based best practices in

-dependency .
-This means that some, or

-all, of the re commendations may be

-applicable a nd transferable to other

-jurisdictions s throughout the State.

-For example e, a subcommittee under the

-the Court Process" subgroup

-is studying the development of statewide

-child dependency rules of child

-dependency procedure.
-It is expected

-that this subcommittee will address

-priority issues of motion practice and

-discovery to create an effective system

-that is uniform, predictable, and timely.
+Project Description How would you categorize this project?
+Work Stage (if applicable) recommendations was presented in March 2015.
+This report is the first step in an ongoing strategic planning and reform process that will provide a comprehensive and sustainable strategy for realizing the goal of a child-centered, self-improving, and sustainable child welfare system to support the most vulnerable children and families.
+The recommendations include: Improve Reasonable Efforts and Child Safety and Removal Decision-Making Reform of the Child Welfare Agency Process III.
+Reform of the Court Process Ensure Meaningful Representation and Voice in the Process from the Initiation of Proceedings Selection, Retention, Training, and Ongoing Professional Development for all Stakeholders Improve Public Education about the System VII.
+Collaboration for Systemic Overarching Reform In the second phase of the Commission's work, the recommendations and implementation strategies have been used as a road map for stakeholders to work together to make each one a reality.
+Under the guidance of the U.S. Department of Justice's Office of Justice Programs Diagnostic Center, workgroups and committees have been convened to engage in strategic action planning for each recommendation's implementation.
+While these recommendations were developed for Clark County, the

+Project Description How would you categorize this project?
+Work Stage (if applicable) entire state and national-level research about evidence-based best practices in dependency.
+This means that some, or all, of the recommendations may be applicable and transferable to other jurisdictions throughout the State.
+For example, a subcommittee under the "Reform of the Court Process" subgroup is studying the development of statewide child dependency rules of child dependency procedure.
+It is expected that this subcommittee will address priority issues of motion practice and discovery to create an effective system that is uniform, predictable, and timely.
+Committees have been convened to engage in strategic action planning for each recommendation's implementation.
+While these recommendations were developed for Clark County, the Commission considered data from the entire state and national-level research about evidence-based best practices in dependency.
+This means that some, or all, of the recommendations may be applicable and transferable to other jurisdictions throughout the State.
+For example, a subcommittee under the "Reform of the Court Process" subgroup is studying the development of statewide child dependency rules of child dependency procedure.
+It is expected that this subcommittee will address priority issues of motion practice and discovery to create an effective system that is uniform, predictable, and timely.
+Committees have been convened to engage in strategic action planning for each recommendation's implementation.